CHAPTERS 27-29

 So Richard had called the police of the next nearest town, but as soon as he mentioned the address of Larkspur, the officer on the phone shut down.

 In desperation, Richard had driven out to the Worthing Police Department himself to talk to someone in person, but they made him wait, explain his presence over and over again to different people.
-He waited for each newcomer to take notes, but as his stripped patience wore thin, and he started demanding to talk to whomever was in charge, they became defensive.
-They asked him to leave.
+He waited for each newcomer to take notes, but as his stripped patience wore thin, and he started demanding to talk to whoever was in charge, they asked him to leave.
 He refused, and then they threatened to arrest him.

 When it seemed they would actually follow through with that threat, Richard left.
 He was angry and scared, but he refused to spend the night of his daughter’s kidnapping trapped in a jail cell.